mathspp/mathspp/pages/03.books/the-little-book-of-pygame/_hero/hero.en.md

 ---
-title: "The little book of pygame"
+title: "The little book of Pygame"
 ---

-# The little book of `pygame`
+# The little book of Pygame